xiaolongbaoapp/xiaolongbaoAPP-privacy-policy/README.md

-# Privacy Policy
+# XiaolongbaoApp Privacy Policy

+Thank you for using XiaolongbaoApp.
+We value your privacy and are committed to protecting it.

+---

+## Data Collection

-This app does not collect, store, or share any personal information.
+XiaolongbaoApp does **not** collect, store, or share any personal data.

+- No login is required.
+- No personal identifiers such as name, email, phone number, or address are collected.
-We do not request access to your contacts, location, camera, microphone, or any other sensitive data.
+- The app does not access your camera, microphone, contacts, photo library, or location.

-No data is stored on any server or shared with third parties.
+---

+## Analytics

+We do **not** use any third-party analytics services (such as Google Analytics or Firebase) in this app.

+---

+## Data Sharing

+We do not share any data with third parties because no data is collected.

+---

+## Children’s Privacy

+This app does not knowingly collect any personal information from children under the age of 13.

+---

+## Contact Us

-If you have any questions, feel free to contact us.
+If you have any questions or concerns about this Privacy Policy, please contact us at:

+📧 **your-email@example.com**
+（You can replace this with your real contact email）

+---

-_Last updated: June 16, 2025_
+_Last updated: June 17, 2025_